foundry-rs/book/src/config/hardhat.md

 1. `npm init` - Setup your project details as usual.
 2. `npm install --save-dev hardhat` - Install Hardhat.
 3. `npx hardhat` - Setup your Hardhat project as you see fit in the same directory.
-4. `forge remappings > remappings.txt` - You will need to re-run this everytime you modify libraries in Foundry.
+4. `forge remappings > remappings.txt` - You will need to re-run this every time you modify libraries in Foundry.

 Now you need to make the following changes to your Hardhat project.
 The following assumes a TypeScript setup: